cd-chan/BIS15W2025_group10/README.md

 ## **Data Description**
 - The original dataset is `movies.csv` in /data.
 - The original TV dataset is `tv.csv` in /data.
+- The cleaned data set containing only TV shows that we used in analysis is `tv_only.csv` in /data.

 ## **Installation & Requirements**
 To run this project, you need: